mhurley100/pands-project/README.md

 ## Dataset Analysis
 Is it possible to classify and predict species of Iris (Setosa, Versicolor and Virginica) with 4 given dimensions (sepal width, sepal length, petal width and petal length)?
 Classes can be predicted given multiple parameters.
 This project examines univariate, multivariate and machine learning capabilities.

+#### Statistics
 Iris-1.py is a python program that calculates basic statistics on the dataset.
 The Iris raw data is imported into python as a csv file.

 Observations of the dataset:
 - It is small - only 150 rows and 4 features.
 - It appears straightforward with no data missing.

-#### Dataset Analysis
 There are so many online sources, however many sites have the same repeated analysis.
 Machinelearningmastery.com [2] and kaggle.com [4]as learning resources and training tools for Iris-1.py.
 Stackoverflow.com[5] is as always an invaluable resource for program refinement.
 The Iris data set can be downloaded from multiple libraries but I chose to save as a csv file on the repository.

- Anaconda's Pandas tool is very powerful as it manipulates and analyses the data and performs statistical analysis.
+ Anaconda's Pandas tool is very powerful as it manipulates and analyses the data and performs statistical analysis with efficient coding.
 I used python programs to group the Iris flowers into their respective classes (Setosa, Versicolor and Virginica) and separate by petal width, petal length, sepal width and sepal length.
 Pandas dataframe describe() performs statistical analysis.

 Program outputs (Iris-1.py):
 1. The first 20 lines are printed by running the following line of code on the dataset: